Animal cafe: Reptile café

 In Cambodia, there is a famous reptile café in which people can see a number of different species of reptiles and arachnids such as turtles, snakes, iguanas, and spiders.
 People can relax, eat, drink, and learn about a number of different species of animals at the café.
 They can also take pictures with a variety of reptiles.
 The owner opened up this café in 2018 with permission from Cambodia's Ministry of Forestry, Fisheries and Agriculture.
 He regards the animal welfare as the primary concern at the café.

 Capybara café

 In 2020, Capyneko Café was opened in Kichijōji, Tokyo, serving as both a capybara and cat café.
 Currently, two capybara cafés exist in Japan, Capyneko Café and Capy Café, both of which are located in Tokyo.
 Outside of Japan, a capybara café was opened in St. Augustine, Florida in 2024.
 Due to capybaras being semiaquatic mammals, concerns have arisen over their welfare.

 Controversy

-There are several arguments objecting animal cafés, mostly from a viewpoint of animal protection.
+There are several arguments objecting to animal cafés, mostly from a viewpoint of animal protection.